benjimaclellan/benjimaclellan.github.io/_pages/about.md

 My research interests revolve around numerical methods for designing and scaling quantum technologies, including computers, networks, and sensors; as well as how machine learning can be used for scientific discovery in physics.

-I am a Technical Lead at Ki3 Photonics Technologies, where I work to add quantum networking capabilities on top of classical telecommunications infrastructure.
+I am a Technical Lead at Ki3 Photonics Technologies, where I integrate quantum networking capabilities on top of classical telecommunications infrastructure.
 I am also a founding contributor to [Open Quantum Design](https://openquantumdesign.org/), a non-profit organization aimed towards developing the world's first full-stack, open-source quantum computer.